 While thinking of curvature as the size of a circle fitted to the surface and looking at the orange and purple cutting planes in the graphic above, look at the illustration below.
 Try to imagine the orange and purple planes for profile and tangential curvature cutting through the surface, the line that would create on the surface, and the size of circle that would best fit that line.

-Notice the high convex profile curvature in purple (erosion) around the rim of the crater, and high concave profile curvature in orange (erosion) around the base of the cone.
+Notice the high convex profile curvature in purple (erosion) around the rim of the crater, and high concave profile curvature in orange (deposition) around the base of the cone.
 On the right notice areas of high concave tangential curvature in red (convergence) inside the crater, and high convex tangential curvature in blue (divergence) on the ridge facing you.
 Areas with small curvature values are transparent to improve interpretation.

 New Aspect option